Michel Paradis: Legal career

 Paradis has worked as a human rights lawyer on conflicts arising around the world and the human rights implications of emerging technology.

 In 2007, Paradis joined the Department of Defense as an attorney, where he worked on the cases of the Guantanamo detainees.
 In 2014, Paradis won the Ali al-Bahlul case in the United States Court of Appeals for the District of Columbia Circuit, which established the applicability of the ex post facto clause in Guantanamo.
 In 2019, Paradis won the case of In re Al-Nashiri, which invalidated five years of proceedings against Abd al-Rahim al-Nashiri on the ground that the military judge had committed misconduct.
-Paradis was featured in the Netflix documentary Turning Point: 9/11 and the War on Terror where he was critical of the human rights consequences of the War on Terror.
+Paradis was featured in the Netflix documentary Turning Point: 9/11 and the War on Terror where he was critical of the human rights consequences of the war on terror.

 In 2025, Paradis was elected as a Partner at Steptoe, where he specializes in National Security law and Artificial intelligence.
-He is a Lecturer at Columbia Law School in New York, where he teaches national security law and jurisprudence.
+He is a Lecturer at Columbia Law School in New York, where he teaches artificial intelligence and national security law.
 He is also a Contributing Editor at Lawfare.